 Next Reunion

 Our 2024 reunion will be held Saturday, July 13th from 1 to 5 p.m. at the Fayette Public Library meeting room in La Grange at 855 S Jefferson Street.
-See 2023 Reunion Newsletter.
+Please use the rear entrance on Franklin Street.
+See 2024 Reunion Newsletter.

 Current Reunion Committee